maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 SHAP Values (an acronym from SHapley Additive exPlanations) break down a prediction to show the impact of each feature.

 This could be used for :
-- banking automatic decisiom making
+- banking automatic decision making
 - healthcare risk factor assessment for a single person

 In summary, we use SHAP values to explain individual predictions.

-## How does it work ?
+## How does it work?

 SHAP values interpret the impact of having a certain value for a given feature in comparison to the prediction we'd make if that feature took some baseline value.